Resistance

 Research consistently shows that the highest-risk period for talent loss is the first 90 days after a reorganization.
 Not because people disagree with the change.
 Because they didn't feel included in the change.

-Gold Mine leaves when they feel the decision was made without evidence.
-Blue Ocean leaves when they feel the decision was made without care.
-Green Planet leaves when they feel the decision was made without vision.
-Orange Sky leaves when nothing actually moves.
+Natural Gold Mines leaves when they feel the decision was made without evidence.
+Natural Blue Oceans leaves when they feel the decision was made without care.
+Natural Green Planets leaves when they feel the decision was made without vision.
+Natural Orange Skies leaves when nothing actually moves.

 Your best people have options.
 They don't have to stay through a reorganization that ignores their approach.
 And the cost of losing them compounds faster than most leaders realize.